-state was a swing state in 2000, the coefficient is positive and statistically significant.
+TABLE 8.-DETERMINANTS OF THE ADOPTION OF DIRECT ELECTRONIC RECORDING VOTING TECHNOLOGY the state was a swing state in 2000, the coefficient is positive and statistically significant.
 In column 5, for example, the Hispanic main effect is 0.21, while the coefficient on the interaction between Hispanic and swing state is 0.92.
-This means that for counties located in swing states, the relation between Hispanics and DRE is 4-5 times larger than for counties not located in swing states.
-This finding would appear to be consistent with the notion that touch-screen voting was systematically adopted to reduce swing states voter turnout rates of a minority group that is more likely to vote democrat.
+This means that for counties located in swing states, the relation between Hispanics and DRE is four or five times larger than for counties not located in swing states.
+This finding would appear to be consistent with the notion that touch-screen voting was systematically adopted to reduce swing states' voter turnout rates of a minority group that is more likely to vote Democrat.